-National 4 (SCQF Level 4) National 5 (SCQF Level 5) (SCQI EEVEL4) (SCQF Level 4) (SCQF Level 5) Course Content Mandatory units Child Development Play in Early Education and Childcare Working in Early Education and Childcare Optional units Parenting First Aid Care of Children Mandatory units Child Development and Health Play in Early Education and Childcare Working in Early Education and Childcare Optional units Parenting First Aid Care and Feeding of Children Course Assessment At National 4, learners cover basic issues in each area and begin to develop relevant skills such as team working skills and helping to plan play experiences.
+National 4 (SCQF Level 4) National 5 (SCQF Level 5) Cou rse Content Mandatory units Child Development Play in Early Education and Childcare Working in Early Education and Childcare Optional units Parenting First Aid Care of Children Mandatory units Child Development and Health Play in Early Education and Childcare Working in Early Education and Childcare Optional units Parenting First Aid Care and Feeding of Children Course Assessment At National 4, learners cover basic issues in each area and begin to develop relevant skills such as team working skills and helping to plan play experiences.
 They also develop transferable employability skills.
 National 5 Skills for Work: Early Education and Childcare is an introductory qualification that develops the skills, knowledge, and attitudes needed for work in early education and childcare sector.
 Learners begin to prepare for working in the sector.
 They also develop transferable employability skills.
-This course is internally assessed ٦ This course is internally assessed Possible career path Click here for more information on the career options below Care Home Manager Childminder Children's Holiday Representative Classroom Assistant - Primary or Nursery School Community Education Officer Learning Support Assistant Lecturer - Further Education Nanny Nursery Worker Play-worker or Play Assistant Teacher - Secondary School - Learning Support and Behaviour Support
+This course is internally assessed This course is internally assessed Possible career path Click here for more information on the career options below Care Home Manager Childminder Children's Holiday Representative Classroom Assistant - Primary or Nursery School Idminder Learning Support Assistant Idren's Holiday Representative Lecturer - Further Education

-National 4 (SCQF Level 4) Course Content Unit 1 Performance Skills Unit 2 Factors Impacting on P erformance National 5 (SCQF Level 5) Course Content Component 1 - Portfolio Component 2 - Performance Component 1 - Ques Component 2 - Perfo Соц urse Assessment Assessment is based on demonstration of and Portfolio showing knowledge of fact performance ors that impact on Assessment is made of an examination of practical skills within two different activities.
+National 4 National 5 Higher (SCQF Level 4) (SCQF Level 5) (SCQF Level 6) Course Content Course Content t Course Content Unit 1 Performance Skills Unit 2 Factors Impacting on Performance Component 1 - Portfolio Component 2 - Performan nce Component 1 - Question Paper Component 2 - Performance Cours se Assessment Assessment is based on demonstration of performance and Portfolio showing knowledge of factors that impact performance on within two different activities.
+These competitive one off performance cor of a Portfolio showing knowledge of the competition of the competiti Assessment is made of an examination of practical skills within two different activities.
 These are assessed in competitive one off performance contexts.
-A submission of a Portfolio showing knowledge of factors that impact on performance is also submitted to the SQA. activities.
-These are assesse examination of practical skills within two different ed in competitive one off performance contexts.
-A paper is also completed in a final exam. sible career path otions below Army - Officer Army - Soldier Bodyguard Diver Firefighter Fitness Instructor Gym Instructor Lifeguard or Pool Attendant Personal Tra Physiothera Physiothera Police Office Psychologist Royal Air Fo nerapist Royal Navy Office nerapy Support Worker Royal Navy Ratin er g se Scientist Instructor Ient Officer Sports or Leisure Centre Manager Sports Professional Sports Therapist Stunt Performer Swimming Teacher Teacher - Secondary School - Physical Education Yoga Teacher
+A submission of a Portfolio showing knowledge of factors that impact on performance is also submitted to the SQA.
+Assessment is made in an examination of practical skills with activities.
+These are assessed in competitive one off perform written question paper is also completed in a final on performance is also submitted to the SQA.
+Possib Click here for more inform ole career path tions below Army - Soldier Bodyguard Diver Firefighter Fitness Instructor Gym Instructor utdoor Activities Instructor or Leader ersonal Trainer nysiotherapist nysiotherapy Support Worker olice Officer nychologist - Sport and Exercise nyal Air Force Airman or Airwoman nyal Air Force Officer Royal Marine Royal Marines Off Royal Navy Office Royal Navy Rating Sport and Exercise Sports Coach or Ir Sports Developme Sports or Leisure (Sports Therapist Stunt Performer e Scientist swimming Teacher nstructor Teacher - Secondary School - Physical Education ent Officer Yoga Teacher